MicrosoftDocs/WSL/WSL/disk-space.md

 - **Use%**: Percentage of disk space remaining (Used / Allocated size)
 - **Mounted on**: Directory path where the disk is mounted

 If you see that you are near to reaching the available amount of disk space allocated to your VHD, or have already received an error due to no disk space remaining, see the next section for steps on how to expand the maximum amount of disk space allocated to the VHD associated with your Linux distribution.
+The amount of disk space allocated to your VHD by WSL will always show the default maximum amount (1TB in the most recent version of WSL), even if the amount of disk space on your actual Windows device is less than that.
+WSL mounts a VHD that will expand in size as you use it, so your Linux distribution sees that it can grow to the allocated maximum size of 1TB.

 ## How to expand the size of your WSL 2 Virtual Hard Disk

-To expand the VHD size for a Linux distribution beyond the 1TB maximum amount of allocated disk space, follow the steps below. *(For earlier WSL releases that have not yet been updated, this max default may be set to 512GB or 256GB).*
+To expand the VHD size for a Linux distribution beyond the **default 1TB maximum** amount of allocated disk space, follow the steps below. *(For earlier WSL releases that have not yet been updated, this max default may be set to 512GB or 256GB).*

 1. Terminate all WSL instances using the command: `wsl.exe --shutdown`